-During the most recent week of the study (9th January - 15th January), it is estimated that 104,300 people in Northern Ireland had COVID-19 (95% credible interval: 89,300 to 120,600).
-This equates to 5.68% of the population (95% credible interval: 4.87% to 6.57%) or around 1 in 20 people (95% credible interval: 1 in 20 to 1 in 15).
+During the most recent week of the study (23 January - 29 January), it is estimated that 136,300 people in Northern Ireland had COVID-19 (95% credible interval: 118,200 to 155,200).
+This equates to 7.43% of the population (95% credible interval: 6.44% to 8.46%) or around 1 in 15 people (95% credible interval: 1 in 15 to 1 in 10).
 This is based on statistical modelling of the trend in rates of positive nose and throat swab results.

-Modelling suggests the percentage of people testing positive increased in Northern Ireland in the two weeks up to 15th January, but the trend was uncertain in the week ending 15th January.
-In the latest six-week period, there were 15,496 swab tests taken in total from 11,677 participants.
-Of these, 496 participants tested positive from 387 different households.
-In the latest two-week period, of the 5,747 participants in the study, 279 tested positive from 218 households.
+Modelling suggests the percentage of people testing positive increased in the week ending 29 January in Northern Ireland.
+In the latest six-week period, there were 15,167 swab tests taken in total from 11,565 participants.
+Of these, 682 participants tested positive from 520 different households.
+In the latest two-week period, of the 5,472 participants in the study, 301 tested positive from 225 households.

-The reported headline positivity estimates contain Omicron (B.1.1.529) and all other variants.
+The reported headline positivity estimates contain Omicron (BA.1), Omicron (BA.2) and all other variants.

 As this is a household survey, the statistics refer to infections occurring in private households.
-The figures exclude infections reported in hospitals, care homes and/or communal establishments.
+The figures exclude infections reported in hospitals, care homes and/or other communal establishments.
 In these settings, rates of COVID-19 infection are likely to be different.

 The estimates are based on confirmed positive test results.
-The remaining swabs are either negative which are included in the analysis or are inconclusive or test failures which are not included in the analysis.
-Work is ongoing with the laboratories to understand consistency in the identification of inconclusive results, that could be weak positive results.
-The impact of this on the estimates of positive infections is likely to be very small and unlikely to affect the trend.
+The remaining swabs are either negative, which are included in the analysis, or are inconclusive, which are not included in the analysis.
+Some swabs are test failures, which are also not included in the analysis.
+The impact of excluding inconclusive results on the estimates of positive infections is likely to be very small and unlikely to affect the trend.